关闭×

 Chinese Journal of Clinical Anatomy.
 2021 Vol. 39 (5): 569-574 doi: 10.13418/j.issn.1001-165x.2021.05.013

-Sectional anatomy of the lumbar spine and its clinical significance
+Anatomical classification of posterior superior iliac spine and its clinical significance

 WeChat Official Accounts